SpaceXpanse/Roadmap/README.md

 ## Stage 2
 ### 2023 Q4
-☑ Registering a non-profit entity
+☑ Registering a non-profit entity to manage the platform
 ☑ Second major marketing campaign to promote the projects further

 ### 2024 Q1